rodneygauna/astro-momments/docs/ASTRO_MOMENTS_GAME_DESIGN_DOCUMENT.md

 - Spawn: more asteroids, rarity chance
 - Time: extra seconds, boost mode, time dilation ability

+### 2.7 Obstacle System

+Environmental hazards that create progressive difficulty:

+- **Solar Flares**: Pulsing warning zones that slow ship and asteroids when active
+- **Cosmic Dust**: Reduces visibility with configurable obscurity levels
+- **Space Debris**: Stationary or moving obstacles causing collision bounce and capture interruption
+- **Meteors**: Fast-moving projectiles that traverse the play area, with staggered spawning for variety
+- **Black Hole**: Boss obstacle with gravitational pull affecting ship and asteroids, instant loss if center is touched
+- **Random Generation**: Sector 10 selects 3-5 random obstacles from the full pool each session

 ## 3. Space Sectors

 Each sector introduces progressive difficulty through environmental obstacles and mechanics, creating a balanced learning curve that culminates in a boss encounter.